hughpederson/FathomR/README.md

 `parse_fathom_files()`

 Parsing of Fathom's interleaved csv file format where each record type if contained within a single file.
-Produces a list of names dataframes, one for each record type and appends records from each csv file located within the file path.
+Produces a list of named dataframes, one for each record type and appends records from each csv file located within the file path.

 `parse_split_fathom_csv_files()`